Pedro Albizu Campos: Early life and education

 Albizu graduated from Harvard Law School in 1921 while simultaneously studying literature, philosophy, Chemical Engineering, and Military Science at Harvard College.
 He was fluent in six modern and two classical languages: English, Spanish, French, German, Portuguese, Italian, Latin, and ancient Greek.

-Upon graduation from law school, Albizu Campos was recruited for prestigious positions, including a law clerkship to the U.S. Supreme Court, a diplomatic post with the U.S. State Department, the regional vice-presidency (Caribbean region) of a U.S. agricultural syndicate, and a tenured faculty appointment to the University of Puerto Rico.
+It is claimed that upon graduation from law school, Albizu Campos was recruited for prestigious positions, including a law clerkship to the U.S. Supreme Court, a diplomatic post with the U.S. State Department, the regional vice-presidency (Caribbean region) of a U.S. agricultural syndicate, and a tenured faculty appointment to the University of Puerto Rico, however, there is no evidence of these offers.

-On June 23, 1921, after graduating from Harvard Law School, Albizu returned to Puerto Rico—but without his law diploma.
-He had been the victim of racial discrimination by one of his professors.
-He delayed Albizu Campos' third-year final exams for courses in Evidence and Corporations.
-Albizu was about to graduate with the highest grade-point average in his entire law school class.
-As such, he was scheduled to give the valedictory speech during the graduation ceremonies.
-His professor delayed his exams so that he could not complete his work, and avoided the "embarrassment" of a Puerto Rican law valedictorian.
+On June 23, 1921, Albizu, facing financial hardship and alleged racism, dropped out of Law School and returned to Puerto Rico, not having taken either Corporations or Evidence.
+There is a popular story that he had the best grades of his class and that he should have been the valedictorian but was not allowed because of racism, however, records show that his grades were average but not top of his class for either of the years in which he was able to graduate.

 Albizu Campos left the United States, took and passed the required two exams in Puerto Rico, and in June 1922 received his law degree by mail.
 He passed the bar exam and was admitted to the bar in Puerto Rico on February 11, 1924.

 Marriage

 In 1922, Albizu married Dr. Laura Meneses, a Peruvian biochemist whom he had met at Harvard University.
-They had five children named Pedro, Laura, Rosa Emilia, and Héctor.
+They had three children named Pedro, Laura, and Rosa Emilia.
+Albizu also had a child named Héctor out of wedlock with Carmen "Lila" Aponte Roubert.